LL-Pengfei/CS1010-AY1819S1-Personal/docs/15-array.md

 # Unit 15: Array

-We now look at the first of the two compound data types in C -- array.
+We now look at the first of the two compound data types in C --  arrays.

 A variable can be declared to be of an array, in which case it can hold one or more values.
 An array variable can only store values of the _same_ type $T$.
 We say that the array variable is an array of $T$.
 For instance, we can declare a variable `marks` to be an array of `long`, in which case, `marks` can hold one or more `long` values.